Frank-Morris/NetbED/TECHNICAL.md

 ### 10.6 pfSense - Initial Configuration and Subnet Mismatch

-**The challenge:** pfSense stores its entire state - interfaces, firewall rules, NAT settings, in a single XML file (`/conf/config.xml`).
+**The challenge:** pfSense stores its entire state - interfaces, firewall rules, NAT settings - in a single XML file (`/conf/config.xml`).
 Automating the lab requires injecting a pre-configured XML file during boot.
 However, generating this file requires accessing the pfSense WebGUI from another node.

 A fresh pfSense installation defaults its LAN interface to `192.168.1.1/24`.
 The Windows Client was on `10.0.1.3/24`.
 The subnet mismatch meant the client could not reach the WebGUI, making initial configuration impossible.